blairhoughton/09b_glfw/README.md

 ## Installation

-Copy the code to a directory named 09b_glfw and type
+Copy the code, go into the code directory, and type

 	make

 on the command line.
+The executable will be in the current directory.

 ## Running